 We were less fortunate spotting wild bison.
 The only bison we saw was a head mounted in the visitor center.

-Ten bison from Oklahoma were introduced here in 1975 because when the Spanish arrived, the bison’s range extended this far south.
-(Today there’s a herd of 50 to 70.)
+Ten bison from Oklahoma were introduced here in 1975 because the bison’s range once extended this far south.
+Today, there’s a herd of 50 to 70.